 People with mental health disorders are more likely to abuse substances, and people who abuse substances are more likely to develop mental health disorders.
+Read on to learn more about finding help for substance abuse and mental health disorders in Florida.

 5 Common Co-occurring Disorders